Limit theorems of matching estimators with a fixed number of matches: Theory

-with $\hat{\tau}_M^{\rm bc}:=\hat\tau_M-\hat B_M$. \end{itemize} \end{theorem} It is evident that their theory focuses on the normalized $\hat\tau_M$, whose limiting variance relies on the asymptotic behavior of $\E[V^E]$.
-In \cite{abadie2006large}, the limit of $\E[V^E]$ is derived only in the special case of $d = 1$; see, for example, Theorem 5 therein.
+It is evident that their theory focuses on the normalized $\hat\tau_M$, whose limiting variance relies on the asymptotic behavior of the statistic $V^E$.
+In \cite{abadie2006large}, the limit of $\E[V^E]$ is derived only in the special case of $d = 1$; see, for example, Theorem 5 therein. \nb{Moreover, the convergence of $V^E$ to $\E[V^E]$ was only briefly discussed in an unpublished manuscript \citep{abadie2002simple}, and its argument appears to be not fully rigorous.}

-Using our results on high-order Voronoi cells to be detailed in Section \ref{voronoi} ahead, we derive, for the first time, the limiting variance of $\hat\tau_M$ for a general dimension $d\geq 1$.
-This result is formalized in the following theorem, based on an additional continuity assumption on the density functions.
+Using our \nb{variance analysis of $V^E$}, together with our analysis of high-order Voronoi cells \nb{to be detailed in Section \ref{voronoi} below}, we derive, for the first time, \nb{both the convergence of $V^E$ to $\E[V^E]$ and the limiting variance of $\hat\tau_M$} for a general dimension $d\geq 1$.
+The result is formalized in the following theorem, under an additional continuity assumption on the density functions. \nb{Note that our variance calculation agrees with the corresponding result in \citet[Theorem 5]{abadie2006large} when $d=1$. }

 \begin{assumption} For $w=0,1$, the Lebesgue density function of $X \given W=w$ is continuous. \end{assumption}

 \begin{theorem}[Main theorem] Assume Assumptions \ref{assump4.1}-\ref{assump4.5} hold. \begin{itemize} \item[(i)] We have